Table of Contents

 Ireland refers to the Republic of Ireland.
 Northern Ireland is a part of the UK and has different rules about visas.
 If you are looking to work/live in Northern Ireland, you will need to research visas for the UK.

-This is the final part of this is about getting a job (unless you’re rich and have a trust fund 😁).
-Since I decided to move to Dublin this post will be about finding a job in the Dublin area, but much of the information can be applied to other cities/towns in Ireland.
-Previously in this series was
+The fifth part is the final part of the series, which is about getting a job in Ireland.
+Most of the information in this post is about finding a job in the Dublin area (since that’s where I live).
+However much of the general information in this post can be applied to other cities/towns in Ireland.
+Previous posts in this series include

 Part 1 – Should you move to Ireland?